haraka/Haraka/Plugins.md

 # Haraka Plugins

-To create your own plugin, see:
+To create your own plugin, see [Write a Plugin][write-plugin].
-- the [plugin template][template] that includes all the boilerplate
-- the [Write a Plugin][write-plugin] tutorial
-- the [Plugins][plugins-doc] section of [the manual](https://haraka.github.io)

 ## Installing NPM packaged plugins

-NPM packaged plugins can be installed in the `npm` directory where Haraka was installed (where depends on your OS platform and whether you specified `-g`) or the Haraka install directory (haraka -i this_path).
+Plugins can be installed in the directory where Haraka was installed (where depends on your OS platform and whether you specified `-g`) or the Haraka install directory (haraka -i this_path).
 This example installs _my-great-plugin_ in the Haraka install directory:

 ````
 cd /etc/haraka